Market consolidation

 IMPALA’s aim is to keep the market as open and as competitive as possible for the independent sector.

 Acquisition of key independent players is also happening in key national markets across the globe.
-In April, Sony announced buying Som Livre, Brazil’s biggest independent music company, in a deal that will increase Sony’s power significantly in the region and as well as with digital players as Brazil is one of the world’s leading digital markets.
-This will inevitably have an impact in Europe given the importance of Som Livre’s repertoire worldwide as well as the strategic significance of this deal.
-In late April, Sony also acquired the music catalog of the Mexican independent regional label and management company, Remex Music, for an undisclosed fee.
+Sony bought Som Livre, Brazil’s biggest independent music company, in a deal that increased Sony’s power significantly in the region and as well as with digital players as brazil is one of the worlds’s leading digital markets.
+This inevitably impacts Europe given the importance of Som Livre’s repertoire worldwide as well as the strategic significance of this deal.
+In the same year Sony also acquired the music catalog of the Mexican independent regional label and management company, Remex Music, for an undisclosed fee.

 On top of mergers, IMPALA has also been involved in other anti-trust cases involving the music sector, such as the abuse complaint against YouTube in 2014 and the call for regulating unfair business practices by large online players.
 IMPALA also submitted observations on Apple’s bid to acquire Shazam.